-- From the instructor:

-- Office Hours: @ CAB 527.
+- From the instructor: - Office Hours: @ CAB 527.

-Monday and Friday: 11:00 12:00;
+Monday: 11:00 - 12:30;

-Wednesday 13:00 14:45; Thursday 10:30 12:00;
+Wednesday 13:00 - 14:30; Thursday 11:00 - 12:00.

 - By appointments.
 Please do not hesitate to make appointments.

 - Email: xinwei2@ualberta.ca.
 I will reply asap.

 - Any other good telecommunication methods.

-- From fellow 117 students:
+- From fellow 118 students:

-It is a good idea to form study groups and discuss regularly.
+- It is a good idea (and important, unless you find the material rather easy) to form study groups and discuss regularly.

-- From yourself: - Think harder:
+- From yourself:

+- Think harder:

 Reading a Math book is different from reading other kinds of books.
-A general rule of thumb is that you should spend one hour per page if the material is totally new.
+A general rule of thumb is that you should spend at least one hour per page if the material is totally new.
 See http://youtu.be/i5oc-70Fby4 for the right attitude.

-■ Work harder (work on more problems):
+- Work harder (work on more problems):

 Less demanding than "Think harder" but also less effective in gaining understanding.
 Besides problems in the textbook (or other calculus textbooks), there are also many problem books for calculus.
-For example:

-- Problems in Mathematical Analysis (B. P. Demidovich); - Higher Mathematics for Engineering Students: Worked Examples and Problems with Elements of Theory (A. V. Efimov, B. P. Demidovich) - Read/Watch more:

-Sometimes different point of view helps understanding.
-However note that this is the least effective way to gain understanding in mathematics.
+For example: - ◆ Problems in Mathematical Analysis (B. P. Demidovich); - ◆ Higher Mathematics for Engineering Students: Worked Examples and Problems with Elements of Theory (A. V. Efimov, B. P. Demidovich) - Read more: Any proof-based calculus book. - Sometimes different point of view helps understanding.
+However note that this is the least effective way to gain understanding in mathematics. - From Decima Robinson Support Centre (CAB 528): One-on-one help from graduate students.

-- Any proof-based calculus book; - Other books at a similar level.
-One particular book I would like to recommend is

-The Foundations of Mathematics by Thomas Q. Sibley.

-- Online resources: - There are many online courses.
-I would recommend "Introduction to Mathematical Thinking" by Keith Devlin on www.coursera.org (Sep 29th 2014 Dec 6th 2014). - There are also many "tutorials" available on the internet.
-They may help.
-But be careful: The "tutor"s themselves may not know what they are talking about. - From Decima Robinson Support Centre (CAB 528): One-on-one help from graduate students.
 MTWRF 9:00 15:00.